ciceklab/ECOLE/README.md

 ### Step-2: Run the preprocessing script for preparing the samples for finetuning.

-- It is necessary to perform preprocessing on WES data samples to obtain read depth and other meta data and make them ready for CNV calling.
+- It is necessary to perform preprocessing on WES data samples to obtain read depth and other meta data and make them ready for ECOLE finetuning.
+- ECOLE Finetuning requires .bam and ground truth calls as provided under /finetune_example_data
 - Please run the following line:

 ```shell